 Demand destruction occurs when demand for a product or service falls significantly during a very brief time period and there is no evidence or reason to believe that demand will recover for the foreseeable future.
 Demand has been, in effect, destroyed.

-If gas prices continued to stay at these exorbitant rates, eventually, the cost-to-benefit ratio would fall into territory where it makes sense for consumers to either trade in their current vehicle for a more fuel-efficient one, or change to using mass transit as their preferred means of local travel.
+In all likelihood, if gas prices continued to stay at these exorbitant rates, eventually, the cost-to-benefit ratio would cause consumers to make longer-lasting changes.
+They would either trade in their current vehicle for a more fuel-efficient option or change to using mass transit as their preferred means of local travel.
 Or both.

 However, in this example, that would not be true.
 The consumers who purchased new cars or adapted to public mass transit would no longer need to purchase the same amount of gasoline they had previously.